Frequently Asked Questions

 A: Interest is charged to your account on the first day of every month beginning with the month that your first payment is due.
-The annual interest rate is six percent and the monthly charge is .5 percent of your principal balance.
+The annual interest rate is six percent and the monthly charge is .005 percent of your principal balance.
 Interest is calculated on the outstanding principal balance as of the first day of each month and is a simple, fixed rate.

 Q: How do I make my payments?

 A: A monthly billing statement will be mailed to you beginning the month your first payment becomes due (unless you have requested paperless statements).
 A payment slip and a return envelope will be included with each billing statement.
 Mail your check made payable to The Canton Student Loan Foundation for CSLF loans and payable to The Student Loan Foundation of North Canton for NC loans and mail the checks along with the payment slip in the return envelope which is enclosed with the billing statement.
 Statements will be mailed by the 10th of each month, and payments must be received in our office before the last business day of each month by 4:00pm.
 Please include your account number on your check.

 Payment may also be made via enrollment in "Automatic Payment" with the Foundation.
 Simply download the enrollment form and mail it to the Foundation.

 You may also pay online using your credit card or debit card.
-A 3% fee is charged for using this method of payment.
+A 3% fee is charged by the payment processor for using this method of payment.
 Click here to make an online payment.
 This is only available for CSLF students at this time.

 Q: When are my payments due?

-A: To be considered “on time” payments made by check or made online are due in our office before 4:00 pm on the last business day of the month; payments made in cash are due by noon on the last business day of the month.
+A: To be considered “on time” payments made by check or online are due in our office before 4:00 pm on the last business day of the month.

 Q: How many days after the due date am I considered late?

 A: Any payment received after 4:00pm on the last business day is considered late.
 To avoid a late payment, mail your payment at least one week before the due date listed on your billing statement.

 Q: What amount will my payments be?